tailrecursion/lein-simpleton/README.md

     $ lein simpleton 5000

 Navigate to <http://localhost:5000> and see a directory listing.
 Click around to navigate directories and download (some) files.
+If a directory contains a file named either `index.html` or `index.htm` then Simpleton will attempt to serve that automatically.

 #### Running the echo server